HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 For the most part, Todoist projects are used to represent GTD projects.
 A few Todoist projects are used to represent separate concepts, such as the following:

-- `Someday/Maybe` - A list of projects that are not currently active, but I want to revisit in the future.
+- `Single Actions` - A project for tasks that are self-contained and only require one step.

 - `Lists` - A collection of lists, stored as subprojects, such as recipes or books I would like to read.
 Items in lists should not be actionable tasks, and thus, should not be completable, this can be achieved by adding an asterisk to the start of the task's title.

-- `Single Actions` - A project for tasks that are self-contained and only require one step.
+- `Someday/Maybe` - A list of projects that are not currently active, but I want to revisit in the future.

 - `Quick Reads` - This is a list of articles or blog posts that will typically take less than 10 minutes to read.
 To populate this list, I will, in part, use the "Email tasks to this project" feature.
-This is separate from the `Lists` project, as these are actionable tasks, but is secluded from other lists, due to the informality of this list.
-The reason for this informality, is because I'm prioritizing ease of access, by bypassing the inbox system.
+This list is different from the other lists, as its items are actionable tasks, and thus should be completable.
 All items in this list should be treated as having the `Anywhere` context.
-This list should be reviewed during the weekly review, and tasks should be moved to the `Single Actions` project, if they have been hanging around for too long.
+This list should be reviewed during the weekly review, and tasks should be moved to the `Single Actions` project if they have been hanging around for too long.
 This list is a prototype, and if it becomes too cluttered, I will scrap it and go back to the traditional method of adding articles to the inbox, then processing them.

 - `Incubator` - A list of projects that are not currently active, but have been scheduled to be revisited at a later date.
 This is the same concept as the